dolphindb/DolphinDBPlugin/kdb/README.md

 DolphinDB shell:   handle = kdb::connect("127.0.0.1", 5000, "admin:123456")
 ```

-If the kdb+ server you're connecting to does not require authentication:
+If the kdb+ database you're connecting to does not require authentication:

 ```
 handle = kdb::connect("127.0.0.1", 5000)